People always have anemia and sometimes jaundice.

 Blood tests are done on relatives of people with the disorder because they also may have sickle cell disease or trait.
 Discovering the trait in people may be important for family planning, to determine their risk of having a child with sickle cell disease.

-Newborns are routinely screened with a blood test in the United States.
+In the United States, newborns are routinely screened with a blood test.

 Treatment is aimed at

-Stem cell transplantation may cure sickle cell disease.
+Stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
+(See also Overview of... read more may cure sickle cell disease.
 Bone marrow or stem cells from a family member or other donor who does not have the sickle cell gene may be transplanted in a person with the disease.
 Although such transplantation may be curative, it is risky and so it is not often done.
 Recipients must take drugs that suppress the immune system for the rest of their life.

 Gene therapy, a technique in which normal genes are implanted in precursor cells (cells that produce blood cells), is being studied.

 People who have sickle cell disease should try to avoid activities that reduce the amount of oxygen in their blood and should seek prompt medical attention for even minor illnesses, such as viral infections.
-Because people are at increased risk of infection, they should receive vaccines for pneumococcal, meningococcal, influenza, and Haemophilus influenzae type b infections.
+Because people are at increased risk of infection, they should receive vaccines for pneumococcal Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
+Pneumococcal infections include ear infections, sinusitis, pneumonia... read more , meningococcal Meningococcal Vaccine The meningococcal vaccine protects against infections caused by the bacteria Neisseria meningitidis (meningococci).
+Meningococcal infections can lead to meningitis (an infection of tissue... read more , influenza Influenza (Flu) Influenza (flu) is a viral infection of the lungs and airways with one of the influenza viruses.
+It causes a fever, runny nose, sore throat, cough, headache, muscle aches (myalgias), and a general... read more , and Haemophilus influenzae type b Haemophilus influenzae Type b Vaccine The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib, such as pneumonia and meningitis.
+These infections may be serious in children.
+Use... read more infections.
 Children typically take penicillin by mouth from age 4 months until age 6 years.

 Drugs can help control sickle cell disease.
 For example, hydroxyurea increases the production of a form of hemoglobin found predominantly in fetuses, which decreases the number of red blood cells becoming sickle-shaped.
 Therefore, it reduces the frequency of sickle cell crises and acute chest syndrome.
 New drugs that help control the symptoms and complications of sickle cell disease are L-glutamine, crizanlizumab, and voxelotor.